 Looking for ways to improve your productivity?
-Read on to discover a productivity hack that can change your life.
+Read on to discover a productivity tip that can change your life.

-Late last year I went to lunch with one of my closest mentors – a back-end programming consultant who, as a freelancer, has averaged $800,000 – 1.3 million in annual revenue over the past four years.
+Late last year I went to lunch with one of my closest mentors – a back-end programming consultant.
+As a freelancer, he has earned anywhere from $800,000 – $1.3 million in annual revenue over the past four years.

-When I heard the idea, I was immediately stricken.
+When I heard the idea, I was immediately intrigued.
 “Wow, that’s so simple, why didn’t I think of that?”
 I exclaimed.
 Agreeing, he added that it’s something everybody should be doing.

 We continued the meal, but the “hack” was still on my mind.
-I was excited.
-I couldn’t wait to get home and start doing it.
-I knew it would make a difference; I was energized.
+I was excited and couldn’t wait to get home and start doing it.
+Lunch left me energized and I knew this tip would make a difference.

 How This Productivity Hack Is Necessary

 Just think about having a visual time machine of your days to see what you accomplished and where you’ve been slacking.

 Imagine the iterative progress you could make if you could look at patterns in your day and learn where you could be taking more action and realigning focus.

 The average person gets 3 hours of actual work done each day.
 In the UK for example, this average has been recorded as being 2 hours and 53-minutes.

 When you think about it, this is a shockingly low amount.